This user guide provides detailed instructions on how to install and use Reqvire effectively.

 reqvire model --json

-# Generate filtered JSON with only forward-related elements from root
+# Generate filtered JSON starting from specific element

-The JSON output contains the complete model structure including folders, elements, and relations, making it suitable for programmatic analysis and integration with other tools.
+The JSON output contains the nested model structure with elements containing their forward-related child elements, making it suitable for programmatic analysis and integration with other tools.

 Change Impact Report